JackBaraka/Car-Rental-System-main/README.md

 # Ousa Car Rental System
-This is a Car rental system implemented using Django FrameWork.<br /> <br />
+Ousa Car Rental System is a web-based platform built using the Django framework that facilitates the rental of cars in Kenya.<br /> <br />
 The system is designed to make the process of renting vehicles more accessible and efficient for both car rental companies and customers. <br /> <br />
 User can login then rent a car<br /> <br />
 User can also download the bill generated.